- 31 Oct

 With just over half of respondents planning to buy something on Black Friday (59%), this is the same percentage as in 2015.
 As mentioned before, it may seem low, but this figure doesn’t take into account the amount of impulse buyers that could take unexpected advantage of “don’t miss deals” over the Fiveday sale periods.
 Although last year predictions totalled £1billion, in reality UK shoppers spent £3.3bn over the weekend online and in-store.

 This is the “unpredictable” demand, in the face of which retailers have geared up to prime and protect their ecommerce platforms, logistics and supply chain operations for maximum performance.
 Will 2016 sales top £5bn predictions?
 Time will tell.
 54% of respondents are looking to take advantage of the extended Black “Fiveday” discount period, making multiple purchases across the weekend.
-Black Friday and Cyber Monday sales may also affected due to the event falling before the traditional UK payday.
+Black Friday and Cyber Monday sales may also affected due to the event falling before the traditional UK payday on top10paydaysites.

 A massive 77% of respondents are set to be online Black Friday shoppers, which is an increase on 70% in 2015.
 The move to online has been reported on extensively in recent years, as the scrumlike fights in-store for discount TVs in 2014 have given over to purchases behind screens and virtual queueing.